kellyjonbrazil/jc/README.md

 ## Acknowledgments
 - `ifconfig-parser` module from https://github.com/KnightWhoSayNi/ifconfig-parser
+- `xmltodict` module from https://github.com/martinblech/xmltodict by Martín Blech
-- `ruamel.yaml` library from https://pypi.org/project/ruamel.yaml
+- `ruamel.yaml` library from https://pypi.org/project/ruamel.yaml by  Anthon van der Neut
 - Parsing code from Conor Heine at https://gist.github.com/cahna/43a1a3ff4d075bcd71f9d7120037a501 adapted for some parsers